psyi/psyi.github.io/_pages/elinks.md

 <a href="https://www.hiv.lanl.gov/content/sequence/FORMAT_CONVERSION/form.html">FASTA Converter</a>: an online tool for converting files into the fasta format and vice versa <br>
 <a href="https://molbiotools.com/chemicalcalculator.php">Chemical Calculator</a>: an online chemical calculator <br>
 <a href="https://molbiotools.com/silentmutator.php">Silent Mutator</a>: an online tool for generating synonymous mutations to introduce restriction sites <br>
+<a href="https://usegalaxy.org/">Galaxy</a>: an open source, web-based platform for data intensive biomedical research. <br>

 <b>Others:</b> <br>
 <a href="http://imoss.org/index.php">iMOSS</a>: the international molecular moss science society <br>